How to prepare a good Interior Design Contract

 - The designer is not responsible for any project completion that is conducted by a third party not directly hired by the designer.

 - After Project Completion: The designer wants to be able to take pictures of the completed project to add to the designer’s portfolio.
 Make sure to include this right in your contract.

 - Any interruption not caused by the designer and not directly due to the designer’s fault should be accounted for.
 The designer should be entitled to extra time to complete the project and should not be held responsible for project delays.

 - Should the designer require an extension of time, the client promises to consent to such an extension.
 The first request for extension can be at no consequence, while any extension after that can be consented to with a penalty.
-This way the designer is allowed some wiggle room but at the same time the client is protected from unnecessary delays.
+This way the designer is allowed some wiggle room but at the same time, the client is protected from unnecessary delays.

-- The client will require the designer to have commercial liability (errors or omission insurance) and automobile insurance, as well as workers compensation liability coverage to account for any injuries that might occur during the course of the project.
+- The client will require the designer to have commercial liability (errors or omission insurance) and automobile insurance, as well as workers’ compensation liability coverage to account for any injuries that might occur during the course of the project.

 - Figure out who is responsible for procuring permits, licenses, or other permissions that might be needed to complete the design project.

 For a designer, a clearly written contract is a valuable tool.
-It will prevent miscommunication between your and your client, protect you from unreasonable requests or delays that aren’t your fault, and ensure you are paid for your hard work.
+It will prevent miscommunication between you and your client, protect you from unreasonable requests or delays that aren’t your fault, and ensure you are paid for your hard work.